-The figure 1 summarizes relations between patterns described in this paper.
+Figure 1 summarizes relations between patterns described in this paper.
 It also describes how these patterns connects to those found on literature.
 When you decide to create a startup company, generally, you have a product in mind.
-For a startup, its products or service represents an innovation: a new product, service, a product already established in a new market, a new technology or etc. But they also represent a threat to company: you do not know if consumers (people or companies) will be interested in paying for it.
+For a startup, its products or service represents an innovation: a new product, service, a product already established in a new market, a new technology or etc. But product acceptance uncertainty also represent a threat to company: you do not know if consumers (people or companies) will be interested in paying for it.
 You could spend a lot of time and money to build something that will not be what your market needs.
 In this scenario, it is better to use Early Validations and test your hypothesis about your potential market.
 Then, you will have highly changing environment: your hypothesis could be wrong and you must change your product development very fast.
-So, it is better to Be Agile than to use traditional software development methodologies.
-To Be Agile, it is better to Empower and it also facilitates Early Validations since more people will be able to do it.
+So, it is better to Practice Agility than to use traditional software development methodologies.
+To Practice Agility, it is better to Empower and it also facilitates Early Validations since more people will be able to do it.
 Besides that, through Early Validations, several hypothesis could be found to be false and a demotivating environment could be formed.
 So, it is important to remember that Failure can be a good thing.

 You still do not know what to do, you are testing your hypothesis but there are already other companies building similar products.
-Besides that, you have to build, test and learn fast because you are running out of money and your team is getting frustrated since your product is not getting traction.
+Besides that, you have to build, test and learn fast because you might be running out of money and your team is getting frustrated since your product is not getting traction.
 To gain speed, you cannot reinvent the wheel but build on giants' shoulders, that is, use already developed technologies and frameworks.
 You should also use infrastructure and/or supporting tools In the clouds what will free resources to build what it really matters to your company.
 You should also prefer Simple Tools to gain speed.
-The use of these three patterns will speed up your startup but it will represent dependency to others (libraries and frameworks communities and cloud vendors) what can be a problem in the future: if a library is discontinued or a cloud platform will not have a feature that you need.
+The use of these three patterns will speed up your startup but it will represent dependency on others, like libraries and frameworks communities and cloud vendors.

-3.1 Pattern: Early Validations
+3.1 Early Validations

 Context.
-Before the "dot-com bubble" burst, the development of a startup followed a traditional project development process: find a problem, project a solution, build it and launch your product.
+Before the "dot-com bubble" burst, the development of a startup followed a traditional project development process: find a problem, project a solution, build it and launch your product [Blank 2006].
 This whole cycle could take years to be completed and, finally, get a real user feedback and any revenue.
-This approach was very criticized [Blank 2007] by not detecting what the user really wanted, that is, the company spent money and time building something that nobody wanted.
-Since then, several methodologies have risen, like Customer Development [Blank 2007], Lean Startup [Ries 2011] and Design Thinkign [Leavy 2010], that focus on user feedback and fast iterations.
+This approach was very criticized [Blank 2006] by not detecting what the user really wanted, that is, the company spent money and time building something that nobody wanted.
+Since then, several methodologies have risen, like Customer Development [Blank 2006], Lean Startup [Ries 2011] and Design Thinkign [Leavy 2010], that focus on user feedback and fast iterations.

 Problem.
 Startups build brand-new products for incipient (in some cases, nonexistent) markets and they do not know exactly what to do or if what they are building is what the user is expecting.
+Technology related questions also emerge: which programming language should be used, which framework, which library?

-In this scenario, they could be using emergent technologies with which the development team is not familiar but they do not know if it is the best suit for their needs.
+Forces.
+In this innovative and competitive scenario, there is rush to build the company product and the startup development team could be using emergent technologies which they are not familiar with.
+They do not know if it is the best suit for their needs either.
+Wrong technology decisions can also create frustration on the team by the effect of wasting time on unnecessary features.